EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 Specify the default mode for `StunPause` command.
 - `StunPauseMode, Simulate/Input`

-### AutoInput, StartAutoInput, EndAutoInput, SkipAutoInput
+### AutoInput, StartAutoInput, EndAutoInput, SkipInput
 - Inserts the auto inputs every cycle length frames that is played through inputs.
-- `SkipAutoInput` prevents the next input from being calculated in the `AutoInput` cycle.
+- `SkipInput/SkipAutoInput` Prevents the next input from being calculated in the `AutoInput` cycle.
 Usually used to mark the freeze frames.
+- `SkipInput/SkipAutoInput, (skip frames), (optional waiting frames)` Wait specified frames then prevents the next specified frames from being calculated in the `AutoInput` cycle.
+Usually used to mark the freeze frames.
 - ```
   AutoInput, (cycle length)
   (auto inputs)
   StartAutoInput
   (inputs)
-  SkipAutoInput
+  SkipInput
   (skipped input)
   (inputs)
   EndAutoInput